 So, let’s talk about the lack of unsecured credit cards for kids, as well as what makes debit cards an attractive substitute.
 We’ll cover:

 - Why aren’t unsecured credit cards for kids allowed?

 - How old do you need to be to have a credit card in your name?

 - How credit cards compare to prepaid debit cards for kids

-- What considerations you should make before opening either type of card
+- What considerations you should make before opening a card

 - What credit habits you should target